 Once the lime, mint and sugar are sufficiently muddled (lol), pour the rum over the top.
 Gently muddle a little more with the end of the spoon.
 Top with about 4 ounces of chilled club soda and give it one little swirl.
 (If you stir too much you lose the bubbly.)

 Pour over a glass of crushed ice, top with more soda, a lime wedge, and a mint sprig to feel a little fancy.
+After all, you now know how to make a mojito!

 Enjoy the Perfect Mojito.
 Repeatedly.
 (And responsibly.)